dherault/serverless-offline/README.md

 --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false --host                  -o  Host name to listen on.
 Default: localhost --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files
---noAuth                    Turns off all authorizers --noTimeout             -t  Disables the timeout feature.
+--maxIdleTime               Specify the idle time of a function, in minutes (duration of "warm restart").
+Default: 1 --noAuth                    Turns off all authorizers --noTimeout             -t  Disables the timeout feature.
 --port                  -P  Port to listen on.
 Default: 3000